Free Guide | Fun Ocular Motor Activities For Your Child

 2. Cover your eyes

-Original: Take both hands and place one over each eye.
-Make small little cups so that you can open your eyes but it remains dark inside.
-Hold for a count of 20 to allow your eye muscles to relax.
+Original: Place one hand over each eye.
+Cup your hands so they are curved.
+This allows you to open your eyes comfortably but prevents you from seeing out.
+Hold this position for a count of 20 to allow your eye muscles to relax.

-Modification: An adult can either cover the child’s eyes or help the child cover their own eyes.
-Hold for a count of 20.
+Simplified: An adult can either cover the child’s eyes or help the child cover their own eyes for a count of 20.

 3. Eyes up/down